RichardLitt/burntfen.com/_projects/theater.md

 title: "Theatre"
 picture: theatre.jpg
 picture-small: theatre-200.jpg
-status: Ongoing
+status: 2018-2020
 role: Actor
 stub: Community Theatre
 ranking: 8
 outbound:
 ---
 {% include JB/setup %}

-I am an occasional actor in local theatre in Vermont.
-I moved to Vermont in the fall of 2018, and the first week here I auditioned for a role in the Plainfield Little Theater in Shakespeare's _Merchant of Venice_.
+I was an occasional actor in local theatre in Vermont.
+I moved to Vermont in the fall of 2018, and the first week there I auditioned for a role in the Plainfield Little Theater in Shakespeare's _Merchant of Venice_.
 My lease was until the end of January, and the play was in February, so I extended my lease a month.
 After the performances, I auditioned and got a role in _Macbeth_, and extended my lease a few more months.
 And then _Cherry Orchard_.
-And I haven't left the state yet.
+And I didn't leave the state for six years.

 I also acted in some small roles in high school, and in university at [Bedlam Theatre](https://en.wikipedia.org/wiki/Bedlam_Theatre), including during the [Edinburgh Fringe](https://en.wikipedia.org/wiki/Edinburgh_Festival_Fringe), although in both places I did significantly more as part of the tech crew, particularly as an audio engineer, before I realized the extent of my congenital hearing loss.